mostly-ai/virtualdatalab/README.md

 * **Included Synthesizers**
     * IdentitySynthesizer
+        * Returns a sample of the original data
+    * ShuffleSynthesizer
-        * Returns a sample of data randomly selected
+        * Returns a sample of the column-wise shuffled original data
     * FlatAutoEncoder
         * Encoder - Decoder Fully Connected NN in PyTorch

 * **Metrics**
     * `metrics.compare`
         * given a target dataset and synthetic dataset, compute accuracy and privacy themed metrics (See [Metric Definitions](#metric-definitions))